John Robinson (pastor): Leaving the established church

-Robinson wrestled with the question of leaving the Church of England, and travelled widely to consult with the most respected puritan authorities.
-He respected their decision to stay, but also read Brownist books and felt their call to separate ‘as a burning fire shut up in my bones’.
-He took part in a conference on the subject in Coventry, in 1606, at the mansion of the puritan Isabel Bowes, with other including John Smyth, Richard Bernard and Thomas Helwys.
+Robinson wrestled with the question of leaving the Church of England, and travelled widely to consult with the most respected Puritan authorities.
+He respected their decision to stay, but also read Separatist books and felt their call to separate ‘as a burning fire shut up in my bones’.
+He took part in the Conference of Coventry, in 1606, concerning dissenting, at the mansion of the Puritan Isabel Bowes, with other Puritans including John Smyth, Richard Bernard and Thomas Helwys.

-Robinson was finally persuaded to separate by Smyth, but they formed different churches because of slight differences of opinion.
-Robinson and his followers founded a Brownist church, along with Richard Clifton, making covenant with God ‘to walk in all his ways made known, or to be made known, unto them, according to their best endeavours, whatsoever it should cost them, the Lord assisting them’.
+Robinson was finally persuaded to leave the established church by Smyth, but Smyth led other Puritans in Gainsborough.
+Robinson and his followers organized a Separatist church, along with Richard Clifton, making covenant with God ‘to walk in all his ways made known, or to be made known, unto them, according to their best endeavours, whatsoever it should cost them, the Lord assisting them’.

-The Scrooby Congregation met at the home of William Brewster, Scrooby Manor.
-Brewster was the local postmaster and bailiff, and he was instrumental in the formation of the group.
+The Scrooby Congregation met at the residence of William Brewster, Scrooby Manor.
+Brewster was the local postmaster and bailiff, and he was instrumental in the formation of the church.
 He was an old friend of Robinson as well as a Cambridge alumnus.
 Other members included the 16-year-old William Bradford.

 Attempts to leave England

-The new churches faced imprisonment, like other Brownists, and in the autumn of 1607, the Scrooby congregation decided to emigrate to the Netherlands.
+The new churches faced imprisonment, like other Brownists, and in the autumn of 1607, the Scrooby Congregation decided to emigrate to the Netherlands.
 A large Brownist congregation, the Ancient Church, had moved to Amsterdam from London in 1593, led by Francis Johnson and Henry Ainsworth, and were able to worship as they chose.
-The churches of Robinson and Smyth secretly packed their belongings, and set out on foot for the sixty mile journey to the port town of Boston in Lincolnshire.
+The churches of Robinson and Smyth secretly packed their belongings, and set out on foot for the sixty mile journey to the port town of Boston, Lincolnshire.
 Awaiting them was a sea captain, who had agreed to smuggle them out of the country.

 But, before the congregation arrived at Boston, the captain betrayed them to the authorities.
 The Brownists were searched, their money taken, and their belongings ransacked.
 They were put on display for the crowds and confined in cells on the first floor of the Boston Guildhall.
 During the month of their imprisonment, the magistrates treated them well.
 Richard Clyfton, William Brewster, and John Robinson were the last to be released.

 The second attempt to flee to the Netherlands went wrong when the boat carrying the women and children got stuck in mud, horsemen came to seize the pilgrims, and the ship's captain fled, taking the men to Amsterdam alone.
 The women and children were imprisoned but later allowed to join the men.